-When the Mary Celeste was discovered she was still under full-sail and heading in the direction of the Straits of Gibraltar, she was unmanned and seemed to have been abandoned in haste and without due cause.
+When the Mary Celeste was discovered she was still under full-sail and heading in the direction of the Straits of Gibraltar.
+She was unmanned and seemed to have been abandoned without due cause.

 The ship that discovered her, the Dei Gratia, was under the command of Captain David Morehouse an old friend of the Mary Celeste’s Captain Benjamin Briggs and they had dined together just days before the Mary Celeste had set sail.

-The Mary Celeste had left Staten Island, New York bound for Genoa in Italy on 5 November, ten days before the Dei Gratia did likewise.
+The Mary Celeste had left Staten Island in New York bound for Genoa in Italy on 5 November, ten days before the Dei Gratia.
 She was carrying a cargo of 1,701 barrels of commercial alcohol valued at $35,000, and was insured for around $46,000.

-The 37 year old Benjamin Briggs who had spent most of his working life at sea and had held his Master Mariners Licence for more than ten years and was also part-owner of the vessel was a devoted family man, deeply religious, sober, and hard working who had a reputation as a responsible seaman and skipper who was liked by those who served under him.
+The 37 year old Benjamin Briggs who had spent most of his working life at sea and had held his Master Mariners Licence for more than ten years was also part-owner of the vessel.
+He was a devoted family man, deeply religious and rarely drank.
+He had a reputation as a responsible seaman and skipper who was liked by those who served under him.

 He had recently had his cabin aboard the Mary Celeste modified to include his wife Sarah and their two year old daughter Sophie, who would accompany him on the voyage.
 The crew had been hired, as was normal practice, just days before the ship was due to set sail but they were all experienced mariners of good reputation.